imacat/flask-digestauth/docs/source/intro.rst

 Log Out
 -------

-Flask-Digest-Auth supports log out.
+Flask-DigestAuth supports log out.
 The user will be prompted for the new username and password.

 See :meth:`flask_digest_auth.auth.DigestAuth.logout`.